kubevirt/community/design-proposals/README.md

 # How to create Design Proposals

-To create a design proposal, it is recommended to use the `proposal-template.md` file an outline.
+To create a design proposal, it is recommended to use the `proposal-template.md` file as an outline.
 The structure of this template is meant to provide a starting point for people.
 Feel free to edit and modify your outline to best fit your needs when creating a proposal.